-explores and positions the role This course entrepreneurship and innovation as agents of socioeconomic development.
+This course explores and positions the role of entrepreneurship and innovation as agents of socioeconomic development.
 Entrepreneurship and Innovation have proven to have a large impact on development including economic growth, alleviating poverty and solving social problems.
 The course provides a broader picture about the role of entrepreneurship and innovation in development by introducing students to theories of entrepreneurship as well as innovation systems.
 It also exposes students to the models of development around the world including the policy and financing supports employed by different countries.
-Discussion will also focus on how to make entrepreneurship and innovation work for development.
-The topics include entrepreneurial creativity and innovation, entrepreneurial models, social entrepreneurship, women entrepreneurs, and public policy support for entrepreneurial development.
+Discussion will also focus on how to make entrepreneurship and innovation work development.
+The topics include entrepreneurial creativity and innovation. entrepreneurial models. entrepreneurship, women entrepreneurs, and public policy support for entrepreneurial development.